Lie derivative: The Lie derivative of a spinor field

 It is worth noting that the spinor Lie derivative is independent of the metric, and hence also of the connection.
 This is not obvious from the right-hand side of Kosmann's local expression, as the right-hand side seems to depend on the metric through the spin connection (covariant derivative), the dualisation of vector fields (lowering of the indices) and the Clifford multiplication on the spinor bundle.
 Such is not the case: the quantities on the right-hand side of Kosmann's local expression combine so as to make all metric and connection dependent terms cancel.

 To gain a better understanding of the long-debated concept of Lie derivative of spinor fields one may refer to the original article, where the definition of a Lie derivative of spinor fields is placed in the more general framework of the theory of Lie derivatives of sections of fiber bundles and the direct approach by Y. Kosmann to the spinor case is generalized to gauge natural bundles in the form of a new geometric concept called the Kosmann lift.

+As for the tensor counterpart, also for spinors the vanishing of the Lie derivative along a Killing vector implements on the spinor the symmetries encoded by that Killing vector.
+However, differently from tensors, from spinors it is possible to build bi-linear quantities (such as the velocity vector $\overline{\psi}\gamma^{a}\psi$ or the spin axial-vector $\overline{\psi}\gamma^{a}\gamma^5\psi$) which are tensors.
+A natural question that now arises is whether the vanishing of the Lie derivative along a Killing vector of a spinor is equivalent to the vanishing of the Lie derivative along the same Killing vector of all the spinor bi-linear quantities.
+While a spinor that is Lie-invariant implies that all its bi-linear quantities are also Lie invariant, the converse is in general not true.